trizen/raku-rosettacode/programming_tasks/M/Maximum_triangle_path_sum.md

-We define our own operator and the use it in the reduction metaoperator form, <tt>[op]</tt>, which turns any infix into a list operator.
+We define our own operator and the use it in the reduction metaoperator form, `[op]`, which turns any infix into a list operator.

 ```perl
 sub infix:<op>(@a,@b) { (@a Zmax @a[1..*]) Z+ @b }